stuartellis/sve-personal-website/content/articles/tech-credentials-and-secrets.md

 This means that you will need to manage these types of secrets:

-- GPG keys - To digitally sign files, messages and code commits
+- _GPG keys_ - To digitally sign files, messages and code commits
-- Passwords and passkeys - To identify yourself to systems
+- _Passwords_ and _passkeys_ - To identify yourself to systems
-- SSH keys - To access Git repositories and remote systems
+- _SSH keys_ - To access Git repositories and remote systems
-- API tokens - To access APIs for services
+- _API tokens_ - To access APIs for services

 ## Managing GPG Keys

+> _GPG_: This article refers to GPG, because GnuPG is the main implementation of the OpenPGP standards.
+Many existing documents use the term _GPG_ instead of _GnuPG_ or _OpenPGP_.
+[Sequoia PGP](https://sequoia-pgp.org/) may supersede GnuPG in future.

 Set up your GPG key and enable commit signing in Git before you work on shared projects.
 We should always sign the commits that we make in source code repositories, especially for shared projects like Open Source software.
-This ensures that each commit specifies the author in verifiable way.
+This ensures that every commit includes a signature that links it to a specific author.

+Many Linux distributions automatically include GPG.
+To install GPG on macOS, use [Homebrew](http://brew.sh/).
 Follow the steps in [this article on signing code commits](https://www.stuartellis.name/articles/signing-code-commits/) to enable Git to sign your commits with a GPG key.

 The GnuPG suite stores keys as files on your local device.
 For this reason, always set a strong passphrase for your GPG key.
-If someone has a copy of your private key and the passphrase, they can use the key to sign with your identity.
+If someone has a copy of your private key and the passphrase, they can use the key to sign items with your identity.

 If you need to digitally sign your emails, consider using an email client that includes support for GPG, rather than relying on plugins.
 The GNOME and KDE desktops for Linux include email clients with GPG support.
 The [Thunderbird](https://www.thunderbird.net) email and calendar client supports GPG and runs on all popular operating systems.